brucou/movie-search-app/article/article.md

 We thus have a testing methodology, but how do we generate those event sequences?
 A naive approach is to generate all event possibilities.
 For an event sequence of length `n`, and a set of events of  size `m`, that gives `m^n` possibilities of input.
 Even for small values of `m` and `n`, this is fairly intractable.
-Additionally a lot of those test sequences will involve events which do not produce any actions or are by construction of the interface impossible (imagine you add a button click event in the sequence, while in fact there is no such button in the screen at that moment) : not very interesting.
+Additionally **a lot** of those test sequences will involve events which do not produce any actions or are by construction of the interface impossible (imagine you add a button click event in the sequence, while in fact there is no such button in the screen at that moment).
+That is not completely uninteresting : we also want to test that our machine **does not do anything** if it receives events for which no actions is specified!
+However, if 90% of the test sequences goes into checking that, that is a lot of waste.

-The good news is that because our machine is a graph (as you can see from its visualization), we can generate 'valid' test sequences simply by following the edges (transitions) of that graph.
+The good news is that because our machine is a graph (as you can see from its visualization), we can generate 'interesting' test sequences simply by following the edges (transitions) of that graph.
 This process can be automatized through application of the usual graph traversal algorithms.

 Remember that we test for two reasons : to generate confidence in the behaviour of the application, and to find bugs.
 For confidence purposes, we can have automatic generation of tests on the (imagined) main paths taken by the user.
-For bug-finding purposes, we can have automatic generation of edge cases, error paths, etc. Because tests are generated automatically, the incremental cost of testing is low, so we can run easily hundreds of tests with the same effort, increasing the likelihood to find a bug.
+For bug-finding purposes, we can have automatic generation of edge cases, error paths, negative paths, etc. Because tests are generated automatically, the incremental cost of testing is low, so we can run easily hundreds of tests with the same effort, increasing the likelihood to find a bug.

 We did that for our movie search app, and we found yet another bug, which may be pretty difficult to identify from the specification or implementation.
+HINT : it is a concurrency bug (a tough category of bugs I say)[^2].
+Can you find it?
+By generating a **large enough number of test sequences**, we were able to eventually find a reproducing sequence for it.

-We query a database for any change in the movie input field.
-When we receive a query result, we display those results (`Movie selection` control state).
-If we type fast enough, we may generate several queries whose results arrive in any order, and the first results arriving get displayed.
-Per our informal specifications, it should be only the latest query results which should be displayed.
-This is a concurrency bug, the hardest kind of bugs to track and reproduce.
-However by generating a **large enough number of test sequences**, we were able to eventually find a reproducing sequence.
+[^2]: If we type fast enough, we may generate several queries whose results arrive in any order, and the first results arriving get displayed.
+It should be only the **latest query results** which should be displayed.

-`maybe add a picture with paths with different width in the graph!! when I will have done the implementation ah ah`
+<TODO : add a picture with paths with different width in the graph!! when I will have done the
+implementation ah ah>

 ### Iterate on features
 After playing a bit with the prototype, it seems like the UX could be improved with a few changes :